gayatrirajgor/SEI-project-2/README.md

 ## 5. Wins & Challenges 🏆
 ### Wins
 * Successfully mapping data from a public API
+* After only a week of learning React, I was proud of the functionality we were able to produce in the two days we worked on this project.

 ### Challenges
-I was using Bulma for the first time throughout this project, thus it took some time to become familiar with the framework.
+* I was using Bulma for the first time throughout this project, thus it took some time to become familiar with the framework.
 However, after I realised how it worked, I could see the advantages of using it for styling.

 <a name="ideas"></a>
 ## 6. Future Ideas 💭